qriouslad/easyengine-ubuntu-vagrant/README.md

 1. Clone repo into your current directory
 `git clone https://github.com/qriouslad/easyengine-ubuntu-vagrant.git .`
 2. `vagrant up`
-3. 'vagrant ssh' into the virtual machine and do you `ee` thing there.
+3. `vagrant ssh` into the virtual machine and do you `ee` thing there.

 ### Notes: